Rates are valid from January to December 2019

 - Items of personal nature

-Guide to passenger ratio: 1:4, maximum 10 people per group.
+Guide to passenger ratio: 1:4, maximum of 10 people per group.

 In Atacama transportation is in minivans that normally seat from 8 to 14 people.
 When we have just 2 to 4 people we use smaller vehicles, usually 4x4, driven by the tour guide.
 The vehicle will be for your use exclusively, with the limitation of the given itinerary and time schedules.

 In the Atacama region, the weather follows a typical desert pattern of hot days and cold nights.
 The Atacama Desert is considered to be the driest place on earth and rain is rare most times of the year, although it should be noted that between December and March, Bolivia's wet winter weather can sometimes cause unexpected rainfall in the Atacama.

 - Spring-Summer (October to March): Daytime temperatures usually range between 20°C - 24°C (68-77 F).
 Night time temperatures will most likely range from 5°C - 0°C (41 - 32 F)

 - Autumn-Winter (April to September): Daytime temperatures range from 15°C -20°C (59-68 F).
 Night time temperatures will most likely be -10°C - 0°C (14 - 32F)

 Trekking in the Atacama Desert requires more physical preparation than for most vacations.
-On this trip you will be trekking between five to seven hours a day for 4 continuous days at high altitudes mostly on dry sandy terrain.
-On the fourth day the trail will run into the highlands (average 4,100mt / 10,500ft) which will be demanding given the altitude.
-Guides will always have oxygen tanks with them, if someone feels sick.
-The temperatures in Atacama change dramatically from day to night following a typical desert pattern of hot day/cool night (check section Weather), which can also affect the body.
+On this trip, you will be trekking between five to seven hours a day for 4 continuous days at high altitudes mostly on dry sandy terrain.
+On the fourth day, the trail will run into the highlands (average 4,100mt / 10,500ft) which will be demanding given the altitude.
+Guides will always have oxygen tanks with them if someone feels sick.
+The temperatures in the Atacama change dramatically from day to night following a typical desert pattern of hot day/cool night (check section Weather), which can also affect the body.
 Arriving in a good physical condition is fundamental for physical performance and morale, and will ensure making the most of this stunning trek through the Atacama Desert.